 Olympus PEN-F versus Panasonic G9

-The Olympus PEN-F and the Panasonic Lumix DC-G9 are two enthusiast cameras that were revealed to the public, respectively, in January 2016 and November 2017.
+The Olympus PEN-F and the Panasonic Lumix DC-G9 are two enthusiast cameras that were announced, respectively, in January 2016 and November 2017.
 Both the PEN-F and the G9 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
 Both cameras offer a resolution of 20.2 megapixel.

-An illustration of the physical size and weight of the Olympus PEN-F and the Panasonic G9 is provided in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
-All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the PEN-F – represents 100 percent across all the size and weight measures).
+The side-by-side display below illustrates the physical size and weight of the Olympus PEN-F and the Panasonic G9.
+Three consecutive views from the front, the top, and the rear side are shown.
+All width, height and depth dimensions are rounded to the nearest millimeter.
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the PEN-F – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic G9 is considerably larger (48 percent) than the Olympus PEN-F. Moreover, the G9 is substantially heavier (54 percent) than the PEN-F. It is noteworthy in this context that the G9 is splash and dust-proof, while the PEN-F does not feature any corresponding weather-sealing.